Goldman Sachs finally ends litigation over 1999 eToys IPO

-WILMINGTON, Delaware Litigation over Goldman Sachs Group Inc's (GS.N) role in the spectacular rise and fall of eToys Inc finally ended on Thursday with court approval of a $7.5 million settlement.
+WILMINGTON, Del., Sept 19 Litigation over Goldman Sachs Group Inc's role in the spectacular rise and fall of eToys Inc finally ended on Thursday with court approval of a $7.5 million settlement.

 The online toy seller's IPO in 1999 became a poster child for the excesses of the dot-com bubble.
 The stock quadrupled when it began trading, but two years later the company was in bankruptcy.